Dazed and Confused: Smoke Point Versus Flash Point

 Carla asks if she should keep the burner on "high" all the time.
 As I've heard Emeril say before, there are knobs labeled from low to high on your stove for a reason.
 It is up to us to adjust the temperature either up or down to keep the oil at the right temperature for frying.

 First, you should always heat the pan before adding the oil.
 Give your heavy-bottomed pan a good four or five minutes over medium-high heat to get good and hot.
 To test the pan, flick a little water into the pan.
-If it immediately boils and then evaporates without skittering all over the pan, you've reached the right temperature.
+If it immediately boils and evaporates without skittering all over the pan, you've reached the right temperature.
 If the water skates around the inside of the pan, reduce the heat a bit or take the pan off the burner until the water immediately boils but no longer skitters around.

-While this might sound kind of simplistic, there is science behind it.
+While this might sound simplistic, there is science behind it.
 We know that water boils at 212°F at sea level.
-If the water drops sizzle and evaporate within a second or two, we can be relatively sure that the pan is hot enough to let your food brown - at least 320°F.
+So if the water drops sizzle and evaporate within a second or two, we can be relatively sure that the pan is hot enough to let your food brown - at least 320°F.

 Cook With Your Ears Too